 Host port speed: Sets a 1 or 2 Gigabits per second for Auto Negotiate speed for the selected host ports.

-Hard loop addressing:
+Hard loop addressing: Enables hard loop IDs on a controller.

 Note: A controller reset is required to make a change to this option take affect.